PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 At this exact moment another traveller was walking past.
 Tom saw him, a well dressed young man with a bright spotless shirt.
 Handsome, relaxed and wearing suave boots.
 Something caught his attention.

 He flashed an awkward glance towards Tom, but averted a connection.
-However, Tom had to answer Kim.
+Besides, Tom could not allow herself to be distracted right now: she had to answer Kim.

 But let us switch to the perspective of this handsome, relaxed traveller.